 If you break off a tendril from your aloe vera plant and squeeze it, a thick, viscous and clear gel will come out of the severed end of the tendril.
 If you rub this natural gel onto any small, shallow scrapes and cuts, burns (sunburns or surface-level heat burns) and/or insect bites, the plant’s natural healing potential will help burns fade, scratches heal and insect bites stop itching.

 Apart from being useful for treating minor skin problems and burns, aloe vera is the perfect plant for college students living in a dorm because it is very easy to take care of.
 It works as a potted indoor plant, and, because it lives primarily in tropical and dry desert conditions in nature, it doesn’t need a whole lot of maintenance.
 You should deeply water your aloe plant and then wait until the top inch or more of soil in the pot is dry again before giving it any more water.
 Also, it’s recommended that you water it less in the winter.
 Other than watering, there’s nothing you need to do to keep your aloe vera plant happy and healthy.
+Just keep it away from any of feline friends — they are one of the plants poisonous for cats.

 Aloe vera is a succulent, but because of its special properties and uses, it gets its own spot on the list.
 Other succulents, such as the California sunset, the ghost plant and the barrel cactus don’t have as many of the potential health benefits of aloe vera, although they still do a fantastic job of freshening the air and adding some natural beauty to your room.